 We have two areas of wildflower meadows.
-The one alongside the spinney was ploughed and reseeded in the 1970's, which destroys the wildlife value of the meadow.
-Since those times we have been encouraging wildflowers to return, which is helped by having original unploughed meadow in the next field, either side of the stream.
-The original meadow is a valuable ecological resource as so little unimproved lowland meadow survives.
-It is officially a Local Wildlife Site.
+The one alongside the spinney was used to grow wheat and later grass.
+In the 1970's it was sprayed to control ragwort.
+Since then we have been encouraging wildflowers to return but the grass still outgrows them.
+We still have original un-ploughed meadow in the next field, either side of the stream. on the far side of the stream the sward was taken off in the late 1960's to grow the chrysanthemums in.
+This prevented the grasses out growing the wild flowers.
+It is a valuable ecological resource as so little unimproved lowland meadow survives and is an official Local Wildlife Site.

 The meadows are full of a wide range of wildflowers, many of which are under threat in modern times.
 In 2017 we introduced Snake's Head Fritillary (Fritillaria meleagris) which seems to be growing successfully.

 Common spotted orchid